Certifying zeros of polynomial systems using interval arithmetic: Implementation details

 \subsection{Interval enclosures for polynomial systems}

-As already discussed in Section \ref{sec:IA}, the fact that distributivity doesn't hold in $\IC$ require us to define the polynomial system $F: \C^n \to \C^n$, and its interval enclosure $\square F$, by a straight-line program, and not just by a list of coefficients.
+The fact that distributivity doesn't hold in $\IC$ makes it necessary for us to define the polynomial system $F: \C^n \to \C^n$, and its interval enclosure $\square F$, by a straight-line program, and not just by a list of coefficients.
 The overestimation of the interval enclosure $\square F$ increases with the size of the straight line program.
 Therefore, it is good to express $F$ and its enclosure $\square F$ by the smallest straight line program possible.
 To achieve this, \texttt{HomotopyContinuation.jl} automatically applies a multivariate version of Horner's rule to reduce the number of operations necessary to evaluate $F$ and $\square F$.

 \begin{remark} Our implementation of interval enclosures can also be used to prove that a polynomial map $F:\mathbb C^n\to\mathbb C^m$ with real coefficients, evaluated at a real point $p\in\mathbb R^n$, is positive.
 To verify this, one takes an interval $I\in \IC^n$ of the form $I=J + i[0,0]^{\times n}$ such that $p\in J$.
 If $\square F$ is an interval enclosure of $F$, and if $\square F(I)\subset \mathbb R_{>0}^m + i[0,0]^{\times m}$, then this is a proof that $F(p) \in \mathbb R_{>0}^m$. \end{remark}